LeCoupa/awesome-cheatsheets/languages/java.md

     // method declarations
 }
 ```
-* MyClass is a subclass of MySuperClass and that it implements the YourInterface interface.
+* MyClass is a subclass of MySuperClass and implements the YourInterface interface.

 > CONSTRUCTORS
 * A class contains constructors that are invoked to create objects from the class blueprint.
-* Constructor declarations look like method declarations—except that they use the name of the class and have no return type
+* Constructor declarations look like method declarations—except that they use the name of the class and have no return type.
 * Each and every class has defualt No-args constructor.